Annotations Config¶

 jsonata_expr (

-object, or more complex JSONata expressions for intricate transformations.
+str): The JSONata expression string.
+For example,source_data.article_bodyto extract the value ofarticle_bodyfrom asource_dataobject, or more complex JSONata expressions for intricate transformations.

 Returns:

-: The builder instance, allowing for method chaining.
+AnnotationsConfig.Builder: The builder instance, allowing for method chaining.

 Example: